 - About Us

 The United Methodist Church of Kent is proud to announce the creation of a sermon podcast.
 This series will make the audio for that Sunday’s sermon available each Wednesday.
 Subscribe to the podcast to receive new sermons automatically each week!
-The series is also available through SoundCloud, iTunes, TuneIn, and Stitcher.
+The series is also available through Google Play Music, iTunes, TuneIn, and Stitcher.
 Stay caught up with the latest sermon series whether you’re in your car, at the gym, or working in the yard.
-Click below to be taken directly to the podcast in iTunes.
+Click below to be taken directly to the podcast on your Apple device.

 The United Methodist Church of Kent is now on Twitter!
 Click the button below to follow us for event reminders, sermon discussions, breaking UMC news, and more.
 Join the discussion today!

 Dr. David A. Palmer has been our senior pastor since 1995.
 He has a B.A. from Wittenberg University, a Master of Divinity from Duke University, and a Doctor of Ministry from Princeton Theological Seminary.
 A native of Wooster, Ohio, he has served three other churches in east Ohio before coming to Kent.
 He and his wife have three young children.

 Rev. Douglas Denton, serving as Minister of Pastoral Care, has as his primary responsibility visitation of the sick and and the homebound.
 He, along with the senior pastor, provides spiritual support and counsel to those going through critical, life changing events.
 Rev. Denton has served churches in both Cleveland and Akron, and more recently worked in the field of child welfare.
 He is married, has two children and two grandchildren.

 We were church shopping and happened to attend on the day Dr. Palmer gave a sermon on the “Mark of the Beast”.
 Never left since.